GLOUCESTER RCW AND CEMENT WAGONS:

 Besides having different numbers, the three models in set 38-287 carried different inscriptions.
 Wigan built B888672 was inscribed ‘PRESFLO’ (in compressed lettering) ‘OIL WELL CEMENT ONLY’, GRCW Lot 3361 B873278 has ‘PRESFLO’ (also compressed) ‘SNOWCRETE’ and GRCW Lot 3177 B887811 is branded ‘PRESFLO’ (in expanded lettering) ‘CEMENT’.

 In contrast, Dapol’s representations of Presflos, although also available in a range of markings, simply place the distinctive ribbed hopper body on a standard wagon underframe with many differences from the more specialised prototypes.
+Notice for example that the simpler Dapol model had old fashioned white metal axleboxes rather than the more correct roller bearing types.

 MORE ABOUT CEMENT